 Our Board of Directors

 Redfern Legal Centre is a company limited by guarantee.
-It has a Board of six elected directors who delegate responsibility for day-to-day management of the Centre to the Chief Executive Officer.
+It has a Board of eight elected directors who delegate responsibility for day-to-day management of the Centre to the Chief Executive Officer.

 Amy Munro (Chair)

 Amy Munro is a barrister practising from Eleven Wentworth in Sydney.
 She has a wide-ranging commercial and public law practice.
 Prior to being called to the Bar, Amy was a Senior Associate in the Dispute Resolution Group at Mallesons.
 Amy began her association with RLC as a volunteer in 2002, moving on to become a Tenant Advocate with the Inner Sydney Tenants' Advice and Advocacy Service and the Project Manager of the Share Housing Survival Guide.
 Amy was elected to the Board in 2010 and continues to act as a volunteer with the Centre.